ea5gvk/N4IRS-MMDVM-Install/DVSwitch-System-Builder/readme.txt

 Example MMDVMHost MMDVM.ini Again, you could make a case for placement of the config files in /etc I felt /etc was too crowded now.
 Throuout the config files the callsign is W1AW and the ID is 1234567 I suggest you change these.
 Strongly!

-The data files needed like DMRIDS.dat are kept in /var/lib/mmdvm.
+The data files needed like DMRIds.dat are kept in /var/lib/mmdvm.
 I also place the host files and any other "changeable" data.
 These files can be replaced by download scripts.
 If needed the download script is responseable for restarting the application.

 I keep all the log files together in /var/log/mmdvm.
 This will make it easier to find the log and to cleanup as needed.